wavestoweather/AD_Sensitivity_Analysis/README.md

 ```
 You may change the target for timing the microphysics with `-DTARGET=timing` if you wish to check the penalty cost of executing AD at every time step for varying amounts of model state variables and model parameters.

 You can add `-DCOMPRESS_OUTPUT:BOOL=ON` to write compressed output with zlib.
 You need for this HDF5 v1.10.2 or higher.
 Compression is only supported for sensitivity analysis but not for ensemble simulations at the moment.
+Default compression level is 6, but you may change it using `-DCOMPRESSION_LEVEL=X` where `X` is the desired compression level.
+Beware, that level 9 yields only small improvements for trajectories but takes much longer to write.

 Running a simulation
 ---------------------